Concordium/concordium.github.io/source/shared/net/references/transactions.rst

 .. code-block:: console

-   $concordium-client transaction send-gtu-encrypted --amount 25 --sender A --receiver B
+   $concordium-client transaction send-shielded --amount 25 --sender A --receiver B

 The output will look similar to the following.
 Note that in this example, we assume that the sender account A has three transaction signing keys 0, 1, and 3.